Differences Between Active and Passive RFID

 Active RFID tags are able to continuously transmit data, which allows them to be used for different functions from passive tags, such as real-time tracking.
 This makes them beneficial for tracking high-value assets.
 Passive tags are not able to continuously transmit data as they have no battery.

 Typically, active RFID tags are more expensive than passive RFID tags.
 A passive RFID tag is typically very cheap, costing usually between £0.10 for simple paper labels, to £5.00 for ultra-rugged long range passive tags for assets such as shipping containers.
 Active RFID tags on the other hand are significantly more expensive, typically £20.00 or more.

 Clearly, there are quite a few differences between the two types of tag.
 Considering which is appropriate for your business is important, especially with the price difference between the two.

-Typically, passive RFID tags are used for supply chain tracking, manufacturing, and asset tracking.
+Typically, passive RFID tags are used for supply chain tracking, manufacturing, and inventory tracking, and asset management.
 As previously mentioned, for high-value items you may want to consider using an active RFID tag to allow for real-time location tracking.
-Active RFID tags on the other hand are typically used for vehicle tracking, auto manufacturing, mining, and construction.